“During the civil war, Trotsky wrote a book on art.”

 The only chocolate-free drug I’ve ever taken was LSD (never grass, never coke, never booze or beer or heroin or ecstasy or meth or poppers or peyote or cigarettes and very little coffee) and that was the year I dabbled in it.
-Thirty or forty excursions on the brand of acid that came on little tabs of paper we imported via connections in the drama department.
+Many excursions on the brand of acid that came on little tabs of paper we imported via connections in the drama department.
 The drama teacher was a jumpsuited man with a Pan-beard whose signature theory of Method acting held that to be stabbed is to have an orgasm.
 There were lots of plays with stabbings.
 I took LSD and tried eating five hot dogs and this didn’t work.
 My then-girlfriend, looking exactly like a big aqua-and-white butterfly, straddled me after I spit the mulched quasimeat into a fern and drew my fluorescing seed into her hallucinated body.

 I wanted to paint something grand.